Hadhzy/Sloby/Contributing.md

 To contribute you can go ahead and create a PR, if it changes anything major.
 Please create an Issue First.

-# How does sloby works?
+# How does sloby work?
 *Sloby has a lot of different parts, that is why hard to understand what's going on.*

 - **The EDITOR:**